MukundIyer21/Time2Solve-social-app-for-speedcubers/README.md

 - **Speedcubing Timer**: Times your solves with millisecond precision.
 - **Scramble Generator**: Generates random scrambles for practice.
 - **Solve Verification**: Verifies solves using a computer vision model deployed with FastAPI.
-- **Social Features**: Allows users to view friends' profiles and check the global leaderboard.
 - **User Authentication**: Utilizes Firebase Authentication for secure sign-in.

 ## Technologies Used